Mineral Park Land Co. v. Howard Case Brief

 Issue

-Does the doctrine of impossibility/impracticability excuse a party from a contractual obligation to take all required gravel from a particular site when a substantial portion can be obtained only by incurring excessive and unreasonable expense due to its being underwater?
+Does the doctrine of impossibility/impracticability excuse a promise to take all needed gravel from a particular tract when a substantial quantity of the remaining gravel is submerged and can be obtained only at an excessive and unreasonable cost not contemplated by the parties?

 Rule